Block Factor-width-two Matrices and Their Applications to Semidefinite and Sum-of-squares Optimization: Introduction

-\begin{itemize} \item We introduce a new class of \emph{block factor-width-two} matrices, which can be decomposed into a sum of PSD matrices whose rank is bounded by the corresponding block sizes.
+In this paper, we take a different approach to enrich the cone of factor-width-two matrices for the approximation of the PSD cone: we take inspiration from SDD matrices and consider their block extensions.
+Our key idea is to partition a matrix into a set of non-intersecting blocks of entries and to enforce SDD constraints on these blocks instead of the individual entries.
+In this way, we can reduce the number of small blocks significantly compared to $\mathcal{FW}^n_k$ with $k \geq 3$, while still improving the approximation quality compared to $\mathcal{FW}^n_2$.
+Precisely, the contributions of this paper are: \begin{itemize} \item We introduce a new class of \emph{block factor-width-two} matrices, which can be decomposed into a sum of PSD matrices whose rank is bounded by the corresponding block sizes.
 One notable feature of block factor-width-two matrices is that they are less conservative than $\mathcal{FW}^n_2$ and more scalable than $\mathcal{FW}^n_k (k \geq 3)$.
-This new class of matrices forms a proper cone, and via coarsening the partition, we build a new hierarchy of inner and outer approximations of the PSD cone.
+This new class of matrices forms a proper cone, and via coarsening the partition, we can build a new hierarchy of inner and outer approximations of the PSD cone.

 \item Motivated by~\cite{blekherman2020sparse}, we provide lower and upper bounds on the distance between the class of block factor-width-two matrices and the PSD cone after some normalization.
 Our results explicitly show that reducing the number of partitions can improve the approximation quality.
 This agrees with the results in~\cite{blekherman2020sparse} that require to increase the factor-width $k$.
-We highlight that reducing the number of partitions is numerically more efficient in practice since the number of decomposition basis is reduced as well.
+We highlight that reducing the number of partitions is numerically more efficient in practice since the number of decomposition bases is reduced as well.
 In addition, we identify a class of sparse PSD matrices that belong to the cone of block factor-width-two matrices.